broadinstitute/GpUnit/readme.txt

-Gpunit: A testing framework for GenePattern Modules.
+GpUnit: A testing framework for GenePattern Modules.

 --------------------
-About Gpunit
+About GpUnit
 --------------------
-Gpunit is a testing framework for GenePattern Modules.
+GpUnit is a testing framework for GenePattern Modules.
 The framework consists of:
     1) a yaml file format for declaring test cases
     2) an ant build file for executing test cases as junit tests